Time-share king restarts work on Florida Versailles as business booms

 "We're the most profitable we've ever been," Siegel told Reuters, projecting nearly $500 million in gross sales this year and expecting to be debt-free within two and a half years.

-That is not the epilogue viewers of the movie, "The Queen of Versailles," now screening in independent movie theatres around the country might expect.
+That is not the epilogue viewers of the movie, "The Queen of Versailles," now screening in independent movie theaters around the country might expect.

 The documentary film chronicles the outsized lives of Siegel and his flamboyant wife Jacqueline as they tapped the pre-recession gusher of money from Westgate time-share sales to build what would have been the largest privately owned home in America, a 90,000 square-foot (8,360-sq-metre) indulgence just outside of Orlando patterned after the French Palace of Versailles.